bhargavdeshpande/GitHub_API_Integration/README.md

-**Project Description**: Use of Rest API to perform different tasks in GitHub account
+**Project Description**: Use of Rest API to perform different tasks in GitHub account.

 **Technical Description:** <br />
 It is a Java Maven Project <br />